TissueMAPS/TissueMAPS/docs/setup_and_deployment.rst

 `Ansible` ``groups`` defined in either `tmsetup <https://github.com/TissueMAPS/TmSetup/tree/master/tmsetup/share/playbooks>`_ or `elasticluster <https://github.com/gc3-uzh-ch/elasticluster/tree/master/elasticluster/share/playbooks>`_ playbooks are directly available without the need to specify the path to the respective playbook.
 Additional custom playbooks can be provided for a group via the ``playbook`` key.

-For more details on the individual sections of the setup file, please refer to the documenation of the :doc:`tmsetup <tmsetup>` package.
+For more details on the individual sections of the setup file, please refer to the documenation of the :mod:`tmsetup.config <tmsetup.config>` module.

 In the following, we will walk you through the setup and deployment process for the ``gce`` provider.
 The procedure is the same for the other cloud providers, but variables need to be adjusted (names of images, machine type flavors, etc).